cronvel/async-kit/bdd-spec.md

 } ) ;
 ```

-be careful when mixing .timeout() and .retry(), if a job timeout and retry, the first try may finally complete before other try, so it should return the result of the first try to complete.
+be careful when mixing .timeout() and .retry(), if a job timeout and retry, the first try may finally complete before others tries, so it should return the result of the first try to complete without error.

 ```js
 var stats = createStats( 3 ) ;